 Users -- usually analysts -- can modify and append CVE information by selecting a CVE and clicking the "Edit" button.

-- In the "Links" tab you can check links to third party information, as provided by NIST.
+In the "Links" tab you can check links to third party information, as provided by NIST.
+You can't edit the links, they are only for informational purposes.